9 Things to Do in Oslo:

 Gain insight into the rare and extreme vessels used by Norwegian explorers.

-Bygdøy is Oslo’s museum peninsula or ‘island’ featuring a number of heritage museums: the Viking Ship Museum with awesome Viking ships and Viking tombs, the Norwegian Museum of Cultural History, the Norwegian Maritime Museum, and several more, not forgetting the outstanding Fram Museum and phenomenal Kon-Tiki Museum.
+Bygdøy is Oslo’s museum peninsula or ‘island’ featuring several heritage museums: the Viking Ship Museum with awesome Viking ships and Viking tombs, the Norwegian Museum of Cultural History, the Norwegian Maritime Museum, and several more, not forgetting the outstanding Fram Museum and phenomenal Kon-Tiki Museum.

 The Kontiki Museum features Thor Heyerdahl’s (1914-2002) world-famous raft Kon-Tiki on which he crossed the Pacific Ocean.